VoxelPlugin/VoxelCore/README.md

 Voxel Core is an open-source plugin with the Core module of [Voxel Plugin](https://voxelplugin.com/).
 It's essentially a layer on top Unreal to make it easier to write high-performance code & customize the editor.

+If you have questions or suggestions about the code, feel free to ask in #cpp in the plugin's Discord: [discord.voxelplugin.com](https://discord.voxelplugin.com)

 ## Getting started

 Download this repo, put it in the Plugins folder of your project.